Sesame seeds contain plenty of fiber, calcium, and vitamins. But are they safe for dogs to eat? Keep reading to find out.

 Sesame seeds are generally non-toxic for dogs to eat, so there’s no need to worry if your dog sneaks a burger bun at a family BBQ.

-Some dogs, however, can have allergies to sesame seeds.
-This can lead to stomach upsets, itchiness, and skin irritation.
-A severe allergic reaction could even cause respiratory issues, so you shouldn’t delay in seeking advice from your vet if you think your dog is having a reaction.
+If your dog does have a sesame allergy, eating sesame seeds could cause stomach upsets, itchiness, and skin irritation.
+A severe allergic reaction could cause respiratory issues, so you shouldn’t delay in seeking advice from your vet if you think your dog is having a reaction.

 What Are The Benefits of Sesame Seeds?

-Sesame seeds contain a host of vitamins and minerals that could be beneficial for your dog.
+Sesame seeds contain a host of vitamins and minerals that could benefit your dog.
 These include:

 Although sesame seeds have plenty of nutritional benefits, they aren’t a natural food for dogs to eat.
 This means they can be difficult for your pet to digest.
 If they come out the other end undigested, your dog won’t absorb the beneficial nutrients.